mad-lab-fau/gaitmap-datasets/README.md

 The aim of this package is to ensure that all datasets can be loaded in a similar fashion and all data (and annotations) are in the same format (i.e. the same sensor orientations, units, etc.).
-This should allow to easily run the same algorithm accross multiple datasets.
+This should allow to easily run the same algorithm across multiple datasets.

+> :warning: While this makes it easier to work with the datasets, the coordinate system and other data information
+> provided with the dataset might not match the format you get when using this library!

 All datasets APIs are built using the [`tpcp.Dataset`](https://tpcp.readthedocs.io/en/latest/modules/generated/dataset/tpcp.Dataset.html#tpcp.Dataset)